Trending § IEEE E&H November 12 Final Agenda

-Recap of last month’s Industrial & Commercial Power Systems Conference in Las Vegas.
+Recap of the May meetings of the Industrial & Commercial Power Systems Conference in Las Vegas.
 The conference ended the day before the beginning of the 3-day Memorial Day weekend in the United States so we’re pressed for time; given all that happened.
-Use the login credentials at the upper right of our home page.

 We can use our last meeting’s agenda to refresh the status of the issues.